 Renaming files in Windows is no longer the same, so it’s time to get familiar with the new process.
 There are three ways to rename a file, and we discuss each method in a separate subheading.

-1. Rename a File or Folder from File Explorer Command Bar in Windows 11
+Method 1.
+Rename a File or Folder from the File Explorer Command Bar in Windows 11

 Windows 11 also has a “rename” icon and other icons in the new command bar.
 The command bar at the top has a bunch of related options, making it easy to navigate through them.

-- Now, type a name for your file or folder and hit Enter.
+- Now, type a name for your file or folder and hit the “Enter” key.

-- Note that you can also select the file and press the F2 Key to rename a file.
+- Right-click on the file or folder, and tap on the “Rename” icon at the top or bottom of the context menu.
+Alternatively, you can also select the file and press the F2 Key to rename a file.

-- Then, type your desired name for the file and hit Enter to save the changes.
+- Then, type your desired name for the file and hit the “Enter” key to save the changes.

-3. Rename a File or Folder from the Legacy Context Menu in Windows 11
+Method 3.
+Rename a file or folder from the Legacy Context Menu

 Although Windows 11 improved the context menu, it did not completely abolish the old format that we know and use for many years.
 For those who need time to adjust, the old context menu may still be the Go option when using Windows 11 File Explorer.

 These are 3 simple ways that you can use to rename your file or folder in Windows 11.
 In addition, the latest version of Windows 11 also has many changes, and it may take a few days to recognize and get used to all the changes.
-After learning how to rename files, you should be one step closer.
-If you want to learn more about Windows 11 and other OS systems you can go through our articles.
+You should be one step closer after learning how to rename files.
+If you want to learn more about Windows 11 and other operating systems, you can go through our articles.
 Good Luck!